Last Updated on March 17, 2021 by Julia Wilson

 Sectoral heterochromia – Two eye colours are present in the iris

-Central heterochromia – Two colours are present in the iris, a central colour which surrounds the pupil and a different colour on the outside portion of the iris.
+Central heterochromia – Two colours are present in the iris, a central colour that surrounds the pupil and a different colour on the outside portion of the iris.